WqrFlycode/scrnaseq_pipline/README.md

 The package igaph 1.4.0 is not compatible with cellchat.
 When I changed igraph 1.4.0 to 1.3.5, the problem was solved.

 -->

+# future
+1.seurat v5
+2.analyze and plot step by step